RAZEX0LOL/music-player-pwa/USER-GUIDE.md

 1. Check volume in the app (🔊 slider)
 2. Check device volume
 3. On iPhone: check the mute switch (on the side)
-4. Try a different song
+4. Try a different track

 ---